cs3org/reva/changelog/unreleased/eosfs-recycle-purge.md

-Bugfix: do not restore recycle entry on purge.
+Bugfix: do not restore recycle entry on purge

 This PR fixes a bug in the EOSFS driver that was restoring a deleted entry